DivyaBansal/Quizard-of-Oz/README.md

 # Quizard-of-Oz
-A fun quiz app developed for a bachelors project
+A fun quiz app developed for a bachelor's project

 Quizard of Oz is an Android-based quiz game which was developed using Java, XML.
 It is a multiple choice type quiz game.
 For each question